DorielRivalet/wycademy/docs/README.md

 npx license-report-check --source ./license-report.json $(jq -r '.allowed[] | "--allowed=\(.)"' .license-report-check.json)
 ```

 Some packages may appear in the `notAllowed` array, double-check if this tooling did not detect open-source licenses.
 The license may be linked in the `README.md`, `package.json` or other places.
-You can also run `npx license-checker --summary`.
+You can also run `npx license-checker --summary`.**If a package is GPL or AGPL (but not LGPL), try to find alternatives.**

 Proceed to get the licenses' text: